evgdim/clean-code/index.md

 3. **Primitive Obsession**
 4. Long Parameter List
 5. **Data Clumps**

+### Primitive Obsession
+Passing around objects that are too dumm (primitive) and peaces of code decide what to do with them based on some context that is not enforsed.
+Remember state representation.

+### Data Clumps
+Two or more peaces of data that appear together all the time.

+Refactoring => Extract the data peaces in their own object.
+A good thest is: "If one of the data values is deleted does the other make any sense?".

 ## Object-Orientation Abusers
 All these smells are incomplete or incorrect application of object-oriented programming principles.